MaximeKjaer/kjaer.io/_notes/advanced-algorithms.md

 Extreme points are important because they have useful structural properties that we can exploit to design algorithms and construct proofs.
 We can state the following theorem about extreme points:

-> theorem ""
+{% block theorem %}
-> If the feasible region is bounded, then there always exists an optimum which is an extreme point.
+If the feasible region is bounded, then there always exists an optimum which is an extreme point.
+{% endblock %}

 The proof is as follows.
 As the feasible region is bounded, there is an optimal solution $x^\*$.
 If $x^\*$ happens to be an extreme point, we are done.
 The real work in this proof is for the case where $x^\*$ isn't an extreme point.
 To prove this, we'll have to introduce a small lemma:

-> lemma ""
+{% block lemma %}
-> Any feasible point can be written as a convex combination of the extreme points.
+Any feasible point can be written as a convex combination of the extreme points.
+{% endblock %}

 This is essentially proven by the following diagram: